irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Burglar.png)  |

 ### Changes Summary
 All passive stealth bonuses were buffed from 10-20% to 25%.
 Saving 2.5 seconds on a pager in stealth is still worse than having a Pocket ECM, but at least it doesn't feel nearly as useless anymore.
 Improvements to the 5th card of the deck allow you to go for the "Hybrid" stealth-loud playstyle much better now, since LBV will now have same exact dodge amount as the 2-Piece Suit, allowing you to gain a little more survivability, and not even losing out on concealment if you equip the Inner Pockets skill.
-Additionally using silenced weapons will now improve your concealment even more, allowing for much more flexibility when it comes down to weapon variety.
+Additionally using silenced weapons will now improve your concealment even more, allowing for much more flexibility when it comes down to weapon variety in low detection risk builds.

 ### Additional info/tips
 This is not anything new, but your general playstyle for loud should be sniping most of the time, because enemies will target you less if you stand still, and also target you less if you are further away from enemies than your teammates are.
-And since enemies will always focus you for a few seconds after you damage them, it is recommended you run one-shoting weapons, and snipers fit this role the best.
+And since enemies will always focus you for a few seconds after you damage them, it is recommended you run one-shoting weapons, and snipers/DMRs fit this role the best.

 ### Build(s) to try
 Barebone skills - Dodge and/or stealth skills should be prioritized, depending on your playstyle.
 "Bullseye" is always required for loud.
 Skills that improve balistic vests are extremely beneficial, since this perk now favours the Light Ballistic Vest.